Wickedly Fun Halloween Cupcakes

 Spiky Monster Cupcakes

-With bright orange and radiant red frosting, these cute, spiky monster cupcakes are more edible than menacing.
+Cupcakes for Halloween don't have to be scary.
+With bright orange and radiant red frosting, these cute, spiky monster cupcakes are more endearing than menacing.

 Follow these simple steps to decorate the cupcakes: